 Shaking my head in disbelief at Patti, I asked, “Why in God’s name did you act as if you knew her?”

 “Because she thought she knew me,” Patti replied.

 “You’re something else,” I said with a smile.

 Patti chuckled, and with a gleam in her eyes, she said, “Well, I wasn’t about to hurt her feelings by not responding.
 It’s obvious the poor little thing is suffering from dementia.”

 Several times during the rest of the evening and the following day, I looked at Patti and said with a happy-to-see-you-again expression on my face, “Hi!
 How are you?”

 Each time, she replied in kind, “I’m fine!
 How are you?”

-One time during trip to Seattle, Patti and I came out of the main entrance to the Pike Street Market and crossed the street where I spotted a sex toy shop.
+One time during a trip to Seattle, Patti and I came out of the main entrance of the Pike Street Market and crossed the street where I spotted a sex toy shop.
 I grabbed her hand and led her toward it.